 “There!”
 Queen Miyako’s voice screeched above the noise.
 “Platinum has my daughter!
 After him!
 After them!”

-Taren raced forward, gun down, free hand outstretched.
+Taren sprinted forward, his gun down, his free hand outstretched.
 Something hot struck his shoulder from behind.
 His muscles seized, deadening the feeling in that arm.
 His fingers opened of their own accord.
 His gun fell.
-Taren gritted his teeth against a scream of pain and pushed onward, zigzagging around people and dragging Kylee with him.
+Taren gritted his teeth against a scream of pain and pushed onward, zigzagging around people, dragging Kylee with him.
 His outstretched hand smashed against something wooden.
 His whole body came to an abrupt halt.
 Kylee knocked into the invisible door with a cry of surprise.
 Taren cast a frantic glance over his shoulder, his good hand searching for a handle.
 At last, his fingers closed over a knob.
 He twisted.
 Pushed.
 A wave of humid air washed over him.

 “Time to run,” Taren said, pulling the princess out.

 “Isn’t that what we’ve been doing?”
 Kylee squeaked.
-But she straightened up and sprinted at his side nonetheless.
+But she straightened up nonetheless.

 Together, they crested the back edge of the plateau and ran down the slight decline to the jungle stretched out below.
 The wind tugged at Taren’s curls and jacket.
 It felt heavenly against his skin, warm from the rush of blood just beneath.
 The uneven ground threatened to trip him but that cat-like grace his fellow guards always envied kept him upright.
 Kylee cursed and grunted as her bare feet beat against the ground, but she kept pace with him, one hand holding the bulk of her skirt, the other gripping his hand.
 Despite the blue blaster shots and the angry shouts echoing down from the top of the plateau, Taren found himself grinning.